 Recording Connection mentor George Nardo Teaches the ‘Why’s’ of Audio

-Talk to longtime Recording Connection mentor George Nardo of Luna Recording Studios in Tucson, Arizona, and you’ll know he’s anything but laissez faire in his approach to audio engineering and music production.
+Talk to longtime Recording Connection mentor George Nardo of Luna Recording Studios in Tucson, Arizona, and you’ll know he’s anything but laissez-faire in his approach to teaching students audio engineering and music production.
 Whether talking analog or digital, tape or plugins, for Nardo it’s all about adhering to the principles of making great sounding music through thoughtfully executed recording and engineering, rooted in an understanding that surpasses merely the “how’s” and speaks to the “why’s” of the craft and art form of making music.
 We recently connected with George to learn more about his journey and to find out what he wants from those who train with him at Luna.

 What got you into audio and recording and production in the first place?

 “I was nine or 10, I can’t remember.
 The Beatles came on Ed Sullivan, and I had already been playing classical piano for a couple of years by that time, but when I saw the Beatles, it was just like, ‘Mom, I want a guitar.’
 She yelled back from the kitchen, ‘Yeah, but you’ve got to stay with the piano.’
 So I did.
 So I stayed with both, and I got older, bought my first tape machine, was writing some songs, and had some friends come over, we put some guitars down on tape, and, ‘Oh, we need to make that sound better.’
 What do you need to make it sound better?
 Well, you need another microphone or you need a mic pre or you need something, you know?
 You need a faster or better tape recorder.
 So, things start to snowball.
 In order to capture your music, you got to have a little bit better gear.
 You want it to sound like the Beatles, so you’ve got to have good stuff.
 So it just all went hand in hand with being a musician.”

 So how did Luna Recording Studios come into being?